nf-core/methylseq/docs/usage.md

 - Standard `bwa-meth` (CPU-based): This option can be invoked via `--aligner bwameth` and uses the traditional BWA-Meth aligner and runs on CPU processors.
 By default, this uses the standard BWA-MEM algorithm.

 - BWA-MEM2 algorithm: For improved performance, you can enable the BWA-MEM2 algorithm by adding `--use_mem2` to your command.
 BWA-MEM2 is a drop-in replacement for BWA-MEM that is generally faster and more accurate.
-This applies to both CPU and GPU modes.
+When enabled, it affects the BWA-Meth CPU workflow (indexing and alignment).
+The GPU pathway (Parabricks) uses its own implementation and does not use BWA-MEM2.

 Examples:

 ```bash
 # Use BWA-Meth with BWA-MEM2 algorithm (CPU)
 nextflow run nf-core/methylseq --aligner bwameth --use_mem2 --input samplesheet.csv --genome GRCh38